angular/angular/aio/content/guide/universal.md

 </div>

-The following code filters for request URLs with no extensions and treats them as navigation requests.
+The following code filters for request URLs with no extensions and treats them as navigation requests:

 <code-example header="server.ts (navigation)" path="universal/server.ts" region="navigation-request"></code-example>